 - Urine tests to measure protein levels.

-- Tests for detecting anti-dsDNA antibodies and blood complements.
+- Tests for detecting anti-dsDNA antibodies and blood complement levels.

 - All patients who show signs of lupus nephritis should have a kidney biopsy to evaluate and classify the extent of kidney damage.